gravitational/teleport/docs/2.5/quickstart.md

 ## Running in Production

 We hope this quickstart guide has helped you to quickly set up and play with Teleport.
-For production environments we strongly recommend the following:
+For production environments, we strongly recommend the following:

 - Install HTTPS certificates for every Teleport proxy.
 - Run Teleport `auth` on isolated servers.
 The auth service can run in a highly available (HA) configuration.
-- Use a configuration file instead of command line flags because it gives you more flexibility, for example for configuring HA clusters.
+- Use a configuration file instead of command line flags because it gives you more flexibility.
 - Review the [Architecture Overview](architecture.md), [Admin Manual](admin-guide.md) and [User Manual](user-manual.md) for a better understanding of Teleport.